nicolas800/dev-touch-bar/README.md

 ![](screenshot.png)

 ## Requirements

+This extension only works with a MacBook featuring touch bar.

 The app bar must be large enough to hold the 6 keys ie the global right control strip must not contain more than 3 commands.